-Two days ago, Macrumors distributed a design schematic that displays the upcoming iPhone 8 with a vertical dual camera equipment and a rear-mounted Touch ID fingerprint sensor.
-Today, that sketch appeared in a 3D aluminum casing on the Chinese microblogging platform Weibo and gives a better look on how that design change will really look like on the Apple flagship.
+Two days ago, Macrumors distributed a design schematic that display one the best phones ever made, the iPhone 8, which appears sporting with vertical dual camera equipment and a rear-mounted Touch ID fingerprint sensor.
+Today, that sketch appeared in a 3D aluminum casing on the Chinese microblogging platform Weibo and gives a better look at how that design change will really look like on the Apple flagship.

 The surprise stands for the Touch ID fingerprint sensor which appears located in the middle of the back side of iPhone 8.
 With Apple Logo located just above it.
 This would make iPhone 8 the first of its series to have a back Touch ID.